simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 * The ADFS-module has been disconnected from the SSP release.
 To continue to use it, the module has to be manually installed.
 * The ADFS-module was completely rewritten and now uses our own XML-libraries for building, signing and encrypting XML (v3.0.0)

+`ldap`

+* Add SASL-support (v2.4.0).
+Note that this required a newer version of symfony/ldap than the one packaged (v2.4.3)

 ## Version 2.3.0

 Released 2024-08-20